Yuri Nosenko: Concerns that Nosenko was a triple agent

 Tennent H. Bagley was Nosenko's case officer from late May (some say early June) of 1962 until he was routinely reposted in late 1967 to Brussels, Belgium, as Chief of Station.
 Bagley, who later became Deputy Chief of the CIA's Soviet Bloc Division and Chief of the SBD's Counterintelligence section, wrote a book largely focused on the Nosenko case.
 In 2013, Bagley published another book in which he revealed details he had gathered by comparing notes with Sergey Kondrashev, the head of disinformation operations for the KGB's First Chief Directorate.
 Ever since Bagley read Golitsyn's file at CIA headquarters in mid-June 1962, he suspected that Nosenko was a false defector.
 He was pleased to have his suspicions confirmed by Kondrashev.

-In 2013, former CIA officer W. Alan Messer published an article titled "In Pursuit of the Squared Circle: The Nosenko Theories Revisited" in Volume 26 of International Journal of Intelligence and CounterIntelligence in which he speculates that Nosenko was a false in-place defector in Geneva in June 1962 and a rogue physical defector to the U.S. in February 1964 whose bona fides in the U.S. the KGB had no choice but to support, through Soviet Intelligence operatives like Aleksei Kulak (aka Fedora (KGB agent), Boris Orekhov aka "Shamrock"), Igor Kochnov aka "Kitty Hawk"), and Vitaly Yurchenko (aka "The Homesick Defector"), because he was telling the CIA and the FBI what it desperately wanted them to hear – that the KGB had absolutely nothing to do with Lee Harvey Oswald during the two-and-one-half years the former Marine radar operator lived in Minsk, Belarus.
+In 2013, former CIA officer W. Alan Messer published an article titled "In Pursuit of the Squared Circle: The Nosenko Theories Revisited" in Volume 26 of International Journal of Intelligence and CounterIntelligence in which he speculates that Nosenko was a false in-place defector in Geneva in June 1962 and a rogue physical defector to the U.S. in February 1964 whose bona fides in the U.S. the KGB had no choice but to support, through Soviet Intelligence operatives like Aleksey Kulak (aka "Fedora"), Boris Orekhov (aka "Shamrock"), Igor Kochnov (aka "Kitty Hawk"), and Vitaly Yurchenko (aka "The Homesick Defector"), because he was telling the CIA and the FBI what it desperately wanted them to hear – that the KGB had absolutely nothing to do with Lee Harvey Oswald during the two-and-one-half years the former Marine radar operator lived in Minsk, Belarus.